+where the $q_i$s denote the {\em initial} comoving principal axis lengths of the ellipsoid.
+The density contrast grows with time, diverging when any one axis fully collapses.
+In reality, however, small initial departures from perfect symmetry are enhanced during collapse, and result in a stable structure close to virial equilibrium (BM96).
+We approximate this virialization process by halting collapse along each of the three axes once they reach a fraction $f$ of their initial comoving radius.
+Note that the value of $f$ has no fundamental physical meaning, but $f=0.178$ reproduces the virial overdensity of $\sim \,$178 for spherical collapse in an Einstein--de Sitter universe.
+For simplicity, we will also adopt $f=0.178$ in our EC model, but note that the final overdensities of haloes in this case will differ depending on the details of collapse.

-Figure~\ref{Fig:trajectory} plots the trajectories of the three axes lengths, in physical units, for the ellipsoidal collapse model of \citet{Bond1996} (left panels) and for the modified model described above (right).
-We start our numerical calculations at $t_0=0.250$ Myr, at which point $\delta(t_0)=1.686$ sets the overdensity based on the spherical collapse criterion.
-The top two panels show the evolution of an initial spheroidal (left) and ellipsoidal perturbation with axis lengths $a_2/a_1=a_3/a_2=0.8$ (right) when no external tides are present.
+In Fig.~\ref{Fig:trajectory} we plot the trajectories of the three axes lengths, in physical units, for the EC model of BM96 (left-hand panels) and for the modified ECE model described above (right).
+We start our numerical calculations at $t_0=0.250$ Myr and assume, in each case, the same initial density contrast.
+The top two panels show the evolution of an initially spherical (left) and ellipsoidal perturbation with axis lengths $a_2/a_1=a_3/a_2=0.8$ (right) when no external tides are present.